markhibberd/lambdajam-zippers-comonads/README.md

  3. Compile the main and test source code.
  4. Run the tests.

-You should see green output, no errors and, an exit code of 0.
+You should see a successful compilation.
+The tests will fail until you complete the exercises during the workshop :)

 ## Working with scala.